-Eight new coronavirus cases - NZ now has 20
+Eight new coronavirus cases - New Zealand now has 20 people infected

-There are 8 new cases of Covid-19 in New Zealand - one in Christchurch, two in Waikato and another in Invercargill, Director-General of Health Dr Ashley Bloomfield says.
+There are eight new cases of Covid-19 in New Zealand - one in Christchurch, two in Waikato and another in Invercargill, Director-General of Health Dr Ashley Bloomfield says.

 Four of the new cases are in Auckland.